 Having a tough time getting a personal loan in Singapore because of a bad credit rating?
 Here’s what you can do to improve your chances.

-There are many situations that could find you in need of a sum of money.
-Retrenchment will leave you without an income, whereas an accident or sudden illness could prove financially catastrophic, especially if there is insufficient insurance coverage.
+There are many situations that you could find yourself in need of a sum of money.
+Retrenchment will leave you without an income, while an accident or sudden illness could prove financially catastrophic, especially if there is insufficient insurance coverage.

 In situations like these, a personal loan can help provide the funds you need to cover your pressing expenses.
 However, if your credit score isn’t in the best shape, you may find it difficult to get your personal loan approved.